That can turn anyone into an auto buying expert.

 Instead, protect yourself by getting pre-approved before you start shopping.
-When you’re pre-approved, you’ll know how much you can afford to spend and what your payments will be… with NO fine print.
+When you’re pre-approved, you’ll know how much you can afford to spend and what your payments will be.

 9. Don’t Get Upside-Down

-When you owe more money on your auto loan than your car or truck is worth that’s called “upside-down” and it can be a difficult situation when you want to sell your car.
-If your loan-to-value ratio is over 100% then you are upside-down.
+When you owe more money on your auto loan than your car or truck is worth that’s called being “upside-down” and it can be a difficult situation to be in when you want to sell your car.
+If your loan-to-value ratio is over 100%, then you are upside-down.